 Our industry is highly competitive, subject to change and significantly affected by new product introductions and other activities of industry participants.
-We are initially positioning TCAR as an alternative in high risk patients to CEA and CAS.
+We are initially positioning TCAR as an alternative to CEA and CAS in high surgical risk patients.
 CEA has historically been performed by vascular surgeons as the primary surgical solution for carotid artery disease.
 The major manufacturers of products, such as patches and shunts, used in connection with CEA include LeMaitre Vascular, Getinge / Maquet, Baxter, Terumo, Gore and Edwards.
-Some competitors market products for use in CAS, such as peripheral access kits, stents, distal filters, guidewires, balloons and sheaths.
+Some competitors market products for use in CAS, such as peripheral access kits, stents, distal and proximal embolic protection devices, guidewires, balloons and sheaths.
 Such companies include Abbott, Boston Scientific, Cardinal Health, Medtronic, Terumo, Gore and InspireMD.
 These technologies, other products that are in current clinical trials, new drugs or additional indications for existing drugs could demonstrate better safety, effectiveness, clinical results, lower costs or greater physician and patient acceptance.